 The Impact of Mental Health Issues at Work

 George is not alone in his struggle.
-That’s why, last week, we used our #MTtalk Twitter chat to discuss the impact of mental health issues at work.
+That’s why we used our #MTtalk Twitter chat to discuss the impact of mental health issues at work.
 We hope that by talking about these issues, openly and honestly, we can raise awareness and help to eradicate the stigma that is often still attached to them.

 Here are all of the questions we asked during the chat and some of the responses that we received: